richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 application is running are detected using AppSignal [libraries](#libraries).
 Once a problematic event is detected an alert is sent out to alert users of a problem.

+## Allocations

+During an HTTP request or a background job an application uses memory.
+Every data structure that's loaded and object that's instantiated takes up memory.
+When a request or job handles a lot of data it's possible a lot more memory is used than normally.

+The AppSignal integration libraries keep track of allocations per [transaction](#transactions).
+The integration also keeps track what part of the application allocates more memory objects than other, so it's possible to see if the application's ORM or template library was taking up more memory.

+On AppSignal.com the number of allocations is displayed in an Integer for an action, event groups and for specific events.
+This allocation number is the number of objects have been created in memory during an action/group/event.
+The size of the created object is not tracked.

 ## API